 The Holy Thursday Procession of Lights

-After touring the churches, a few locals gather for anothger, lesser known event, an evening parade called La Procesión de la Luz, or the Procession of Lights.
+After touring the churches, a few locals gather for a lesser-known event, an evening parade called La Procesión de la Luz, or the Procession of Lights.
 It begins at 6:30 pm at the Basilica de Voto Nacional and proceeds down Garcia Moreno.
-In 2015, we picked it up on the corner of Garcia Moreno just as it was turning into the famous neighborhood of La Ronda.
+On our first visit to this wonderful parade, we picked it up by chance on the corner of Garcia Moreno just as it turns into the famous neighborhood of La Ronda.

 The procession was full of colorful characters: children dressed as bright flowers, men and women in brilliant purple robes and tall cone-shaped caps, and monks in brown frocks.
 The participants are members of a well-known dance troupe, Grupo Folklorico Jacchigua.